Trigus42/alpine-qbittorrentvpn/README.md

 |`password`| `adminadmin` |

 # VPN Configuration
+If there a multiple config files present, one will be choosen randomly.

 ## How to use WireGuard
-The container will fail to boot if `VPN_ENABLED` is set and there is no valid .conf file present in the /config/wireguard directory.
-Drop a .conf file from your VPN provider into /config/wireguard and start the container again.
-The file must have the name `wg0.conf`, or it will fail to start.
+The container will fail to boot if `VPN_ENABLED` is set and there is no valid `INTERFACE.conf` file present in the `/config/wireguard` directory.
+Drop a `.conf` file from your VPN provider into `/config/wireguard` and start the container again.

+> Recommended INTERFACE names include `wg0` or `wgvpn0` or even `wgmgmtlan0`.
+However, the number at the end is in fact optional, and really any free-form string `[a-zA-Z0-9_=+.-]{1,15}` will work.
+So even interface names corresponding to geographic locations would suffice, such as `cincinnati`, `nyc`, or `paris`, if that's somehow desirable.

 ## How to use OpenVPN
-The container will fail to boot if `VPN_ENABLED` is set and there is no valid .ovpn file present in the /config/openvpn directory.
-Drop a .ovpn file from your VPN provider into /config/openvpn (if necessary with additional files like certificates) and start the container again.
-You can either use the environment variables `VPN_USERNAME` and `VPN_PASSWORD` or manually store your VPN credentials in `openvpn/credentials.conf`.
+The container will fail to boot if `VPN_ENABLED` is set and there is no valid `FILENAME.ovpn` file present in the `/config/openvpn` directory.
+Drop a `.ovpn` file from your VPN provider into `/config/openvpn` (if necessary with additional files like certificates) and start the container again.

-**Note:** The script will use the first ovpn file it finds in the /config/openvpn directory.
-Adding multiple ovpn files will not start multiple VPN connections.
+You can either use the environment variables `VPN_USERNAME` and `VPN_PASSWORD`, which will be used for all VPN config files if set or manually store your VPN credentials in `openvpn/FILENAME_credentials.conf`.

-### Example credentials.conf
+### Example credentials file
 ```
 YOURUSERNAME
 YOURPASSWORD